apache/sedona/docs/api/sql/Constructor.md

 ```

 !!!note
+	The path to the shapefile is the path to the folder that contains the .shp file, not the path to the .shp file itself.
 The file extensions of .shp, .shx, .dbf must be in lowercase.
-Assume you have a shape file called ==myShapefile==, the file structure should be like this:
+Assume you have a shape file called ==myShapefile==, the path should be `XXX/myShapefile`.
+The file structure should be like this:
 	```
 	- shapefile1
 	- shapefile2
 	- myshapefile
 		- myshapefile.shp
 		- myshapefile.shx
 		- myshapefile.dbf
 		- myshapefile...
 	- ...
 	```